 Deep sky objects fascinate both amateurs and professionals.
 Star-hoppers aim their telescopes at nebulas (clouds of hydrogen gas and dust) and planetary nebulas (dying stars).
 They target supernova remnants, star clusters (open and globular) & galaxies.
-Nomenclature can be confusing because early astronomers had only vague ideas about what they were seeing.
+Nomenclature can be confusing because early astronomers had only vague ideas about what they saw.

 ..1 TRIFID NEBULA (M20) - This 3-lobed nebula has an emission nebula, a reflection nebula & a dark nebula.
 An emission nebula glows on its own when excited by nearby stars.
 This is the pink part.
 A reflection nebula reflects light from stars.
 This is the blue part.
-This stellar nursery is above the teapot's spout in Sagittarius.
+This stellar nursery sits above the teapot's spout in Sagittarius.

 ..2 ORION NEBULA (M42) - Stars are forming in the Orion Nebula, one of the more popular targets in astronomy.
 We have learned much about how stars form from collapsing clouds of gas and dust.
 Hubble imaged disks around young stars, suggesting that solar systems are common.
 Nebulas like M42 form from compressed hydrogen, eventually becoming open clusters.
-The Trapezium is an open cluster in Orion's sword.

 ..4 RUNNING MAN NEBULA (NGC 1977) - A member of the Texas Astronomical Society named this blue reflection nebula near M42.